 - The handles on the side get very hot so after a few times forgetting this, I never forgot again – ouch!

-As you can see I really enjoyed using The Whatever Pan and it’s become part of my regular cookware.
+As you can see I really enjoyed using The Whatever Pan (available at amazon £34.99) and it’s become part of my regular cookware.
 Looking forward to seeing what else I can make with it.